Dark Photon mediated Inelastic Dark Matter in Cosmology, Astrophysics and Colliders: Introduction

 One of the simplest and more straightforward realization of the iDM scenario is in the Dark Photon model (hereafter referred to as \aidm).
 The dark photon is a portal between the SM and dark-sector states~\cite{Tucker-Smith:2001myb,Tucker-Smith:2004mxa,Berlin:2018jbm,Bertuzzo:2022ozu,Jodlowski:2019ycu} that represents a well-motivated framework to circumvent longstanding constraints on dark matter masses below the weak scale, such as the $Z$ invisible decay limits~\cite{Kearney:2016rng,Escudero:2016gzx} or the Lee-Weinberg bound~\cite{Lee:1977ua} (which excludes thermal relics below $\mathcal{O}(1)$ GeV).
 In the \aidm scenario the Standard Model is extended by a dark sector containing an additional $U(1)_D$ gauge symmetry (under which all SM particles are neutral and that couples to the SM hypercharge gauge boson through kinetic mixing), and a Dirac fermion which splits into the two Majorana states $\chi_1$ and $\chi_2$~\cite{Cui:2009xq}.

 In spite of its simplicity and of the limited number of its free parameters~\cite{Chun_2010}, a systematic discussion of the phenomenology of \aidm is still lacking in the literature, were it has been only discussed in specific benchmarks~\cite{Izaguirre:2015zva,Berlin:2018jbm,Jodlowski:2019ycu,Liu:2025abt,Bertuzzo:2022ozu,Kang:2021oes,Lu:2023cet,Graham:2021ggy}.
-The goal of the present paper is to fill this gap by exploring the Dark Photon iDM scenario in a systematic way, combining its relic abundance, DD and indirect detection as well as potential signals from astrophysics and from accelerators.
-In particular, in our scan we will fix the $U(1)_D$ coupling equal to the elecromagnetic one, showing that this is not phenomenologically disfavored, as one could conclude from analyses that can be found in the literature that are limited to specific benchmarks~\cite{Graham:2021ggy}.
+The goal of the present paper is to partially fill this gap by exploring in a systematic way a Dark Photon iDM scenario where the $U(1)_D$ gauge coupling and the kinetic mixing parameter are fixed to physically motivated values, and the relic abundance, DD and indirect detection as well as potential signals from astrophysics and from accelerators are properly taken into account.
+In particular, our scan will show that fixing the $U(1)_D$ gauge coupling to the electromagnetic one is not phenomenologically disfavored, as one could conclude from analyses that can be found in the literature that are limited to specific benchmarks~\cite{Berlin:2018jbm,Graham:2021ggy,Izaguirre:2015zva,Izaguirre:2015yja}.

 The plan of the paper is the following.
 We outline the \aidm scenario in Section~\ref{sec:Model}; in Section~\ref{sec:constraints} we discuss various existing constraints on the model (namely from colliders in Section~\ref{sec:collider_constraints} and from the relic density and BBN in Section~\ref{sec:early_universe_constraints}); in Section~\ref{sec:neutron_stars} we discuss the potential signal from Neutron Stars (NS); in Section~\ref{sec:Collider} we discuss how the model can be tested in accelerators.
 Finally, we provide our discussion and conclusions in Section~\ref{sec:discussion_conclusions}.